WSUCptSCapstone-S25-F25/-mda-unity3dapp-/README.md

 The tool is intended to assist engineers and researchers in understanding and mitigating the risks associated with metal whiskers in electronic systems.
 It provides a user-friendly interface for running simulations and visualizing outcomes, making it a valuable resource for studying this phenomenon.

-## Known Problems
-Currently, the Monte Carlo simulation isn't properly adding a storm of whiskers.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`